Frequently Asked Questions

 Q. How do I make a change of address in my voter registration record?

 A. You may call the elections office with change of address information.
-You may also write to the elections office or complete the information on the back of your voter identification card with your change of residence or mailing address, name change or choice of party affiliation change and mail it to the Supervisor of Elections.
-Additionally, you can use this link to make your address change.
+You may also write to the elections office or complete an updated voter registration application form noting your change of residence or mailing address, and mail it to the Supervisor of Elections office.
+Additionally, you can use the online Address Change form to make your address change.

 Q. How may I request to remove my voter registration record from Lake County voter registration records?

 A. Use the Elector's Request for Disqualification Form to process this request.

 A. At all elections, a voter claiming to be properly registered in the county and eligible to vote at the precinct in the election, but whose eligibility cannot be determined, shall be entitled to cast a provisional ballot.

 Q. May I receive assistance in voting if necessary?

 A. Yes, upon request, a need for assistance at the polls may be designated on an elector's registration record.
 The elector can designate someone of his or her choice, other than an employer or an officer or agent of the person's union.
 Election officials may also provide assistance.